Immigration is one of life’s most significant and difficult transitions.

 About the Facilitator

-This support group is led by Kratika Choudhary, a Professional Clinical Counselor Intern under supervision from Addie Liechty — LCSW #63589.
+This support group is led by Kratika Choudhary, an Associate Professional Clinical Counselor under supervision from Addie Liechty — LCSW #63589.

 Kratika has more than five years of experience as a therapist — both in India and the United States — and holds a Masters degree in Mental Health Counseling from Northwestern University.
 While there, she worked for Northwestern’s Mental Health Human Rights Clinic, helping conduct and write reports for mental health evaluations for undocumented children and refugees.